sjanel/coincenter/README.md

 ### Health check

-`--health-check` pings the exchanges and checks if it is up and running.
+`--health-check` pings the exchanges and checks if there are up and running.
 It is the first thing that is checked in exchanges unit tests, hence if the health check fails for an exchange, the tests are skipped for the exchange.

 ### Markets